Live Blood Cell Analysis

 An initial questionnaire is given in order to allow the

 client to be in a comfortable environment where 1 drop

 Note : The following will be used to perform the screening test - Vinyl gloves- Alcohol swabs- New Lancet used every testing -

+what the client is to do.
+Insight into the clients lifestyle and how they are contributing factors with the live blood cell analysis will also be supported.
 Please Note: Live Blood Cell Microscopy is used as a nutrition evaluation screening test and NOT for diagnostic purposes.